All Episodes

 You don't have to listen to it all.

-All right, uh, there was some rumors about Charlie Kirk sending some text messages that were kind of negative on his view of how much bullying he was getting from pro-Israel sources.
+There were some rumors about Charlie Kirk sending some text messages that were kind of negative on his view of how much bullying he was getting from pro-Israel sources.

 Some people didn't think that was necessarily a real text and might have been fake, but apparently that's been confirmed that it's real.

-So one of the TPUSA guys, I think confirmed it.
+So one of the TPUSA guys, I think, confirmed it.

-So Candace Owens had it, and here's what the message said.
+And here's what the message said.

-So if he got if he lost two million dollars because he won't cancel Tucker, yeah, it looks like he was gonna double down and invite Candace, uh sort of a big F U to the people bullying him.
+So, if he got, if he lost $2 million because he won't cancel Tucker, it looks like he was going to double down and invite Candace.

 Okay, that's probably something you don't want to say in public.